 Ogham is an ancient form of Irish writing that usually appears inscribed on stones.
 This simple form of writing engraved lines at various angels and is carved into corners of standing stones.
 These standing stones were also used by early Celts as way marks for travelers for sign posts, boundary markers for territory marking by clans as well as other uses.

-Design come in a choice of 14K yellow gold as well as sterling silver with a rhodium plate to ensure a bright and long shine.
+These unisex designs come in a choice of 14K yellow gold as well as sterling silver with a rhodium plate to ensure a bright and long shine.
+Each pendant depicts a Celtic symbol as well as an old Irish word with deep meaning engraved in Ogham script.

 Hundreds of standing stones around Ireland bear distinctive carvings of vertical lines crossed by series of slash marks.
 County Cork is home to the most of these amazing pieces.
 Some have been found in Wales, Scotland, Cornwall and the Isle of Mann too.
 This is ogham, an ancient Celtic writing